matterhorn-chat/matterhorn/README.md

 Matterhorn supports GitLab authentication indirectly.
-In order to use Matterhorn with GitLab authentication, see the Authentication section on Matterhorn details for use of OAuth tokens.
+In order to use Matterhorn with GitLab authentication, see the Authentication section on Matterhorn details for use of session tokens.

 ## Does matterhorn support Mattermost Personal Access Tokens?